Acts Chapter Thirteen

 Acts 13:49 & 50

-But the Jews incited the God-fearing women of high standing and the leading men of the city.
-They stirred up persecution against Paul and Barnabas, and expelled them from their region.
+And the message about the Lord was carried throughout the whole region.
+But the unbelieving Jews stirred up the women 'God-fearers' of high social standing and the leading men of the city, and they organized persecution against Sha'ul and Bar-Nabba and expelled them from their district.

 The rich and powerful in the city worked together to get rid of Paul and Barnabas.